GPUOpen-Drivers/pal/src/core/imported/rdf/readme.md

   * Add support for [VCPKG](https://vcpkg.io/)
     * The library can be now consumed via VCPKG
     * The build can optionally use VCPKG to fetch dependencies
   * Add a new `Close` callback function to `rdfUserStream`.
-This allows wrapped user streams to clean up the wrapped object, making it easier to track lifetime.
+This allows wrapped user streams to clean up the wrapped object, making it easier to track lifetime. ⚠️ This is an ABI breaking change.
+* **1.3.0**
+  * Internal refactoring to the internal stream abstraction.
+It no longer exposes `Seek()` and `Tell()`.
+There's no change to user streams for now; but a future release will switch to a matching API or may expose a new user stream which doesn't expose `Seek()`, `Tell()`.
+If you're implementing a custom stream, you'll notice that every read and write operation will be preceded by a `Seek()` now.

+    This also clarifies how stream wrapping works.
+Previously undocumented, but assumed, was that the stream was at position 0, and not modified outside.
+It was already a bug before if those conditions weren't true, but now it's actually documented.
+  * Fix bug in `rdfm` which would incorrectly write the last chunk's data when merging an empty chunk.
+  * Change validation for the `rdfChunkFileReadChunk*` read functions such that a `nullptr` for the `buffer` argument is valid if the requested size is 0.
+Previously, this would fail with an invalid argument error.
+  * Remove support for [VCPKG](https://vcpkg.io/) again.
+Unfortunately, the upstream port file has never been finished, and the relatively intrusive support added in 1.2 caused more problems than it solved.
+If there's interest in re-adding VCPKG support, please open an issue or PR.
+* **1.4.0**
+  * Allow files to be opened in shareable mode.
+An 'is_shareable' flag has been added to the rdfStreamFromFileCreateInfo structure (default is false).